stridecolossus/JOVE/panama.md

 }
 ```

-This is used to retrieve the function pointer to create a handler:
+This is used to retrieve the function pointer that creates the handler:

 ```java
 private Handle create(VkDebugUtilsMessengerCreateInfoEXT info) {